Technology

 Proof verification runs in native code at the protocol layer rather than as interpreted contract bytecode — the difference between viable and unusable at scale.

-No enclave · no master secret
+No master key · no enclave

 Post-quantum posture